Daring Daily Dip

 Transparent face masks – clearly a good idea?

-While experts investigate the properties of the Covid-19 and the effectiveness of non-clinical face coverings, homemade face masks would seem to us like a reasonable precaution to have at hand and to put on when you are trying to hinder the spread of the virus, by keeping your distance from others.
-Homemade face masks are, no doubt, not as effective as surgical masks or respirators, but then again, making something for yourself ensures that professional equipment is reserved for essential workers and healthcare professionals, who are battling this pandemic on the front line.
+While experts investigate the properties of the Covid-19 virus and the effectiveness of non-clinical face coverings, homemade face masks would seem to us like a reasonable precaution, to have at hand and to put on when you are keeping your distance from others and trying to hinder the spread of the virus.
+Homemade face masks are, no doubt, less effective than surgical masks and respirators, but then again, making something for yourself ensures that professional equipment is reserved for essential workers and healthcare professionals, who are battling this pandemic on the front line.

 Our very own Sagira Jetha and Debbie Hawke have stepped up, needle and thread in-hand, to join a growing movement of deaf-friendly crafters and sewing machinists, to try their hand at designing and making face masks with plastic windows.
 We think they are rather good.

-Like us, you might be thinking that these masks will fog up, being so close to the wearer’s mouth but in this Facebook video by BBC West, mask-maker Sonia Carley claims that a simple rub over the plastic screen with a bar of soap will solve the issue.
+Like us, you might be thinking that these masks will fog up, being so close to the wearer’s mouth but in this Facebook video by BBC West, mask-maker Sonia Carley claims that simply rubbing the plastic screen over with a bar of soap will solve the issue.

 Why don’t you try making one yourself?
 This article from the NDCS has a number of useful guides.